Hypencoder: Hypernetworks for Information Retrieval: Abstract

 \section{Abstract}

-The vast majority of retrieval models depend on vector inner products to produce a relevance score between a query and a document.
-This naturally limits the expressiveness of the relevance score that can be employed.
-We propose a new paradigm, instead of producing a vector to represent the query we produce a small neural network which acts as a learned relevance function.
-This small neural network takes in a representation of the document, in this paper we use a single vector, and produces a scalar relevance score.
-To produce the little neural network we use a hypernetwork, a network that produce the weights of other networks, as our query encoder or as we call it a Hypencoder.
-Experiments on in-domain search tasks show that Hypencoder is able to significantly outperform strong dense retrieval models and has higher metrics then reranking models and models an order of magnitude larger.
-Hypencoder is also shown to generalize well to out-of-domain search tasks.
-To assess the extent of Hypencoder's capabilities, we evaluate on a set of hard retrieval tasks including tip-of-the-tongue retrieval and instruction-following retrieval tasks and find that the performance gap widens substantially compared to standard retrieval tasks.
-Furthermore, to demonstrate the practicality of our method we implement an approximate search algorithm and show that our model is able to search 8.8M documents in under 60ms.
+Existing information retrieval systems are largely constrained by their reliance on vector inner products to assess query-document relevance, which naturally limits the expressiveness of the relevance score they can produce.
+We propose a new paradigm; instead of representing a query as a vector, we use a small neural network that acts as a learned query-specific relevance function.
+This small neural network takes a document representation as input (in this work we use a single vector) and produces a scalar relevance score.
+To produce the small neural network we use a hypernetwork, a network that produces the weights of other networks, as our query encoder.
+We name this category of encoder models Hypencoders.
+Experiments on in-domain search tasks show that Hypencoders significantly outperform strong dense retrieval models and even surpass reranking models and retrieval models with an order of magnitude more parameters.
+To assess the extent of Hypencoders' capabilities, we evaluate on a set of hard retrieval tasks including tip-of-the-tongue and instruction-following retrieval tasks.
+On harder tasks, we find that the performance gap widens substantially compared to standard retrieval tasks.
+Furthermore, to demonstrate the practicality of our method, we implement an approximate search algorithm and show that our model is able to retrieve from a corpus of 8.8M documents in under 60 milliseconds.